Shuri, Okinawa: Under Imperial Japan

 Though the Japanese garrison which had originally occupied Shuri Castle in 1879 withdrew in 1896, the castle, and a series of tunnels and caverns below it, were made to serve as general headquarters for Japanese military forces on Okinawa during World War II.
 The city first suffered Allied air attack in October 1944.
 Civilian response preparations and organization were extremely inadequate.
 Bureaucrats, almost all of them native to other prefectures, and tied up in obligations to military orders, made little effort to protect civilians, their homes, schools, nor historical monuments.
 Civilians were left to their own devices to rescue and protect themselves, their families, and their family treasures.

-The official Custodian of the Family Treasures of the Okinawan royal family returned to the family's mansions in Shuri in March 1945 and sought to rescue a great number of treasures, ranging from crowns granted the kings by the Chinese Imperial Court to formal royal portraits.
+The official Custodian of the Family Treasures of the Okinawan royal family returned to the family's mansions in Shuri in March 1945 and sought to rescue a great number of treasures, ranging from crowns granted to the kings by the Chinese Imperial Court to formal royal portraits.
 Some of these objects were sealed away in vaults, but others were simply buried in the earth or amongst the greenery here and there around Shuri.
 The mansions were destroyed by fire on 6 April, and the Okinawan guards appointed by the Custodian were sent away when the Japanese military occupied the grounds afterward.

 As Shuri was the center of the Japanese defense, it was the prime target of American assault in the battle of Okinawa which was fought from March to June 1945.
 Shuri Castle was leveled by the USS Mississippi, and much of the city was burned and destroyed in the course of the battle.